Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_wrap_up.md

 ### Next steps

 More modules will be added to the SDAccel AWS F1 Developer Labs over time.
-In the meantime, you can take your AWS F1 and SDAccel experience further by exploring the following resources:
+In the meantime, you can continue learning about AWS F1 and SDAccel by exploring the following resources:

 | Resource | Title                       | Description  |
 | -------- |---------------------------- | ----- |